Women's Champions League round of 16 latest

 BIIK-Kazygurt 1-6 Bayern München

-First-half goals from Lineth Beerensteyn and Lea Schüller set up a 19th successive win in 2020/21 for Bayern, who stretched their lead after the break through Linda Dallmann (2), Hanna Glas and substitute Karólína Lea Vilhjálmsdóttir.
+First-half goals from Lineth Beerensteyn and Lea Schüller set up a 19th successive win in 2020/21 for Bayern, who stretched their lead after half-time through Linda Dallmann (2), Hanna Glas and substitute Karólína Lea Vilhjálmsdóttir.
 Racheal Kundananji briefly made it 5-1.

 Lyon 2-0 Brøndby

-Nikita Parris headed in on the half hour for the dominant holders and deep in added time Melvine Malard scored Lyon's 400th European goal despite a stout effort from the visitors, who hit the crossbar with an early Nanna Christiansen free-kick.
+Parris headed in on the half-hour for the dominant holders (the only team to compete in this round in all 12 seasons under the current format) and deep in added time Malard scored Lyon's 400th European goal despite a stout effort from the visitors, who hit the crossbar with an early Nanna Christiansen free-kick.

 Wednesday 3 March: